-209 Human Resources and Supervision 3 credit hours Three hours lecture and discussion a week.
+209 Human Resources and Supervision 3 credit hours

 The central theme of this course is working with people and developing supervisors to become more effective and efficient.
 Course topics include planning and organizing, communicating, motivating, leadership, coaching, control, and managing human resources and diversity.